 This is a difficult stage for family and caregivers.

 The person will likely have forgotten close friends.
 They won’t remember family members by name at this point; they also find it difficult to remember events or information from long ago.

 At a certain point, the person may even have considerable difficulty using objects they’ve used all their lives (for example, they may not remember how to brush their teeth of comb their hair).

 This stage is often when the family decides the best course of action is to find long-term care for their family member.

 By the final stage of dementia, the person will likely be unable to communicate and will need help with every aspect of their care.

 In my experience, most seniors in the late stages of dementia benefit from Therapeutic Doll therapies.
 Read more here.

 Are You Supposed to Correct Someone With Dementia?

-My experience as an Occupational Therapist has taught me that most of the time it is not beneficial to correct someone who has dementia when they say something that isn’t true.
+My experience as an Occupational Therapist has taught me that most of the time one of the worst things family caregivers do is to correct someone who has advanced dementia when they say something that isn’t true.

-Instead, what works very well is to respond to their question or statement and then ask them a question about that topic or change the subject to something completely different.
+Instead, what works very well is to respond to their question or statement and then ask them open-ended questions about that topic or change the subject to something completely different.